 You are going to a friend’s house for dinner.
 And this is how it plays out.

-There has to be a way.
-So I back up and head to an alternative route.
-But the real dilemma comes when I have to make a decision which route I will take.
-I can think of three other roads that can lead me there.
-I am thankful for that.
+There has to be a solution.
+So you back up and head to an alternative route.
+But the real dilemma comes when you have to make a decision which route you will take.
+You remember three different roads you can take.

 There is a fourth option to go back home and eat all of the appetizers and drink all the wine.
 But I will miss my BFF!